Date of birth: 1940

 For more on the Brandon Union Group strikes’ see the second episode of our documentary.

-After his release from prison, Stefanini continued to work as an organizer for the Laborers’ Local 183, out of its office on Dundas Street West and Dufferin Street.
+After his release from prison, Stefanini continued to work as an organizer for the Laborers’ Local 183.
 Having earned considerable experience and unionist credentials in the 1960 and 1961 strikes, the young Stefanini continued to learn about trade unionism from Gallagher, Reilly, Norm Pike, and the other officers of Local 183, who had turned that union into a commanding force in Ontario politics in the 1960s.
-Gallagher’s relentless, outspoken, and widely-covered campaign for improving work safety standards in Ontario’s construction industry scored many victories, resulting in a series of robust pieces of legislations, new education programs, more government inspectors, and other accomplishments that reduced work accidents over time – for more see Gerry Gallagher’s and Norm Pike’s bios, along with the first episode of our documentary.
-Stefanini’s influence within Local 183 grew in the mid-1960s, along with its membership, the majority of whom were now Italian immigrants.
-As Secretary Treasurer, he was the highest-ranking Italian-speaking officer in an executive that was still predominantly Irish.
-But this was not yet his heyday.
-Stefanini’s mind was still largely in the future.
-During this time he took labour relations courses at night, with the goal of studying trade unionism at Harvard University.
-He also delegated some of his administrative duties in order to focus on increasing the local’s membership, which by the end of the 1960s had grown to roughly 8,000.
+Gallagher’s relentless, outspoken, and widely-covered campaign for improving work safety standards in Ontario’s construction industry scored many victories, resulting in a series of robust pieces of legislations, new education programs, more government inspectors, and other accomplishments that reduced work accidents over time – for more see Gerry Gallagher’s and Norm Pike’s bios, along with the episodes one, three and four of our documentary series.

 On April 14, 1968, Biagio Di Giovanni, a recently ousted member of Local 183’s executive board, held a protest meeting at the St. Clair Theatre attended by 180 Italian members of that local.
 Four days earlier, Di Giovanni had been removed from his executive position and banned from holding office for life.
 An internal trial condemned him for writing an article in an Italian-Canadian newspaper accusing the Irish-led executive of discriminating against the local’s 2,500 Italian members, who made up the vast majority of its 3,100 membership.
 Prompting Di Giovanni to write the article was the fact that he had been laid off from his construction job the month before, despite the fact that he was a union steward, which meant that his position was protected under the collective agreement.
 He also accused Gallagher and then President Reilly of replacing three laid-off Italian labourers with Irishmen.
 According to Reilly, Di Giovanni held a grudge against the executive since the time that he asked for a job as a business agent, to which he was told that he had to first learn how to read and write in English.